ilake/practice/elasticsearch/aggs.md

 ```

 What we get, we get the grade distribution, percentiles for 25%, 50% and 75% and avg, max sum etc...
 And it is crazy fast.
 Elasticsearch support more options for analytcis.
-If you want to build anything related analytcis please give it a try.
+If you want to build anything related analytcis you should give it a try.

 ```ruby
  ...